duneanalytics/docs/data-tables/data-tables/prices.md

 **prices.usd**

-This table support a range of erc20.tokens.
+This table supports a range of erc20.tokens.
 If the token you desire is not listed in here, please make a pull request to our [github repository](https://github.com/duneanalytics/abstractions/blob/master/prices/prices.ini) ****or use the decentralized price feed **dex.view\_token\_prices.**

 <table>